Terms and conditions

 The parties agree to consult in good faith if any changes to estimated deadlines are reasonably necessary.
 While Storyflight will make every effort to meet estimated deadlines, Storyflight is not responsible for delays caused by unforeseen events or circumstances beyond its control.

-Work required in less than 48 hours is charged at 20% of all stated costs on top of the project fee.
+Work required in less than 48 hours will be charged a 20% fast-track fee of all stated costs on top of the project fee.
 This is to cover any late nights or weekends we work to meet your deadline